Lassie poster

 The inciting incident occurs at 11 minutes when Sam loses his job when his father's company fails, forcing the family to leave Baltimore and move to rural Virginia to stay in the old family home, uprooting their entire life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Matt makes his first genuine friend in Josh and begins exploring the countryside with Lassie, actively choosing to engage with his new environment rather than resisting it., moving from reaction to action.
+This indicates the protagonist's commitment to Matt makes his first genuine friend in Josh and begins exploring the countryside with Lassie, actively choosing to engage with his new environment rather than resisting it., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Lassie is taken far away by the Thorntons who move to another location, seemingly lost forever.
-Matt believes he'll never see Lassie again and the family is at its breaking point emotionally and financially., demonstrates the protagonist at their lowest point.
+Matt believes he'll never see Lassie again and the family is at its breaking point emotionally and financially., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 News arrives that Lassie has escaped and is making an impossible journey home.
 The family unites with renewed hope and purpose, realizing what truly matters is their commitment to each other and to Lassie., demonstrating the transformation achieved throughout the journey.